corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/Terms and Key words.md

 - **Region v.s.
 AZ**
 	- Regions, like "ap-southeast," represent large geographic areas that contain multiple Availability Zones.
 Each Availability Zone within a region, such as "ap-southeast-1a," "ap-southeast-1b," etc., represents an isolated data center with its own infrastructure, facilities, and redundancy measures.
 Deploying resources across multiple Availability Zones within the same region ensures high availability and fault tolerance for applications by protecting against failures at the data center level.

+- API Gateway v.s.
+Route 53
-AWS API Gateway is like a bouncer at a club, managing access to your backend services and APIs, while AWS Route 53 is like a GPS for the internet, directing traffic to your web applications using domain names.
+	- API Gateway is like a bouncer at a club, managing access to your backend services and APIs, while Route 53 is like a GPS for the internet, directing traffic to your web applications using domain names.

+- EventBridge events v.s.
+CloudWatch alarms
-AWS EventBridge events are like notifications about things happening in your AWS environment, while CloudWatch alarms are like alerts that trigger based on specific conditions you define.
+	- AWS EventBridge events are like notifications about things happening in your AWS environment, while CloudWatch alarms are like alerts that trigger based on specific conditions you define.
 EventBridge events are broader and can trigger actions based on various events, while CloudWatch alarms focus on monitoring specific metrics and triggering alerts when thresholds are exceeded.

 - Data warehouse: 让大量数据便于管理
-Think of data warehousing as a big organized storage unit for your data.
+	- Think of data warehousing as a big organized storage unit for your data.
 In the context of AWS, data warehousing means storing and managing large volumes of data in a way that makes it easy to analyze and extract insights from.

+- SQS v.s.
+SNS
+	- both SQS and SNS facilitate messaging in distributed systems, SQS is suited for point-to-point communication and work distribution among consumers, whereas SNS is designed for broadcasting messages to multiple subscribers or endpoints.

 # [[OSI (Open Systems Interconnection) model]]